-For Public Service departments and agencies(external link) planning major projects with a total cost of ownership greater than $50m, Rule 64 of MBIE’s rules of procurement the states that they must:
+Public Service departments and agencies planning major projects with a total cost of ownership greater than $50m, must:

-- Consult with Infracom early in the development of their business case
+- consult with Infracom early in the development of their business case

-- Follow relevant published Infracom guidance
+- follow relevant published Infracom guidance(external link)

 - involve Infracom in the assessment of the project’s business case and advice to Ministers